iamswetha7/iamswetha7/README.md

 I'm **[Nagaswetha Mudunuri](https://www.linkedin.com/in/swethamudunuri/)**  but I prefer to go by **Swetha😍**.
 I'm an avid advocate for Cybersecurity and Cloud technologies, with a strong focus on Azure and Microsoft 365 Security.
 My expertise as a digital safeguarding architect is fortified by a Master's degree in **Cyber Security** and **Cloud Computing**.👩🏾‍💻

-Beyond mere code, I'm an active participant in tech circles.
-A sought-after speaker at meetups and conferences, I've had the privilege of sharing insights on cutting-edge technologies and best practices.
+I'm an active participant in tech circles.
+A sought-after speaker at meetups and host webinars, I've had the privilege of sharing insights on cutting-edge technologies and best practices.
 My commitment to knowledge dissemination is showcased through my detailed technical discourse, offering profound insights into diverse cybersecurity and cloud-related subjects.

 ### Technical Contributions ✍